bwentwor/geospatial/ts_geospatial.md

 {: tsSymptoms}

-If you stop your application, your {{site.data.keyword.geospatialshort_Geospatial}} service instance will continue to run.
+If you stop your application, your {{site.data.keyword.geospatialshort_Geospatial}} service instance continues to run.
 The service continues to monitor regions until you stop the service, regardless of whether your app is running.
 {: tsCauses}

 Stop {{site.data.keyword.geospatialshort_Geospatial}} from the service administration dashboard.
-Or you can modify your app to stop the service using the REST API and then push your changes back to {{site.data.keyword.Bluemix_short}}.
+Or you can modify your app to stop the service by using the REST API and then push your changes back to {{site.data.keyword.Bluemix_short}}.
 {: tsResolve}

 ##The service is monitoring regions I didn't specify in my app